Nick Fortes Player Props: Marlins vs. Mariners

-After going 0-for-4 in his last game, Nick Fortes and the Miami Marlins face the Seattle Mariners (who will start Bryce Miller) at 9:40 PM ET on Monday.
+Nick Fortes -- with a slugging percentage of .472 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins versus the Seattle Mariners, with Luis Castillo on the mound, on June 14 at 9:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the White Sox.
+He hit a home run while going 1-for-3 in his most recent game against the Mariners.

 Nick Fortes Game Info & Props vs. the Mariners